thirdweb-dev/contracts/docs/DropERC20.md

-*Returns the timestamp for next available claim for a claimer address*
+*Returns the timestamp for when a claimer is eligible for claiming tokens again.*

 #### Parameters